 A single infusion mash is employed at a lower strike temp.
 Heating of the mash tun or kettle is done while constantly stirring the mash to prevent scorching of the grain.
 It parallels the step infusion method without adding water.
 This is basically the process employed by RIMS and HERMS systems which use pumps instead of a paddle or other stirring method.

 A single infusion mash is employed at a lower strike temperature.
 A portion of the mash is removed and heated in a separate kettle.
 It is brought to a saccharification temp and allowed to rest for 10 to 20 minutes.
 It is then heated to a boil while constantly stirring.
 After a short boil, it is returned to the main mash as in the step infusion method.
 This can be repeated as a double or triple decoction.
 The decoction mash is time and energy consuming but can add some very desirable properties to a finished beer.
 Decoction mashing was developed in Europe at a time when under-modified malts were the norm and “high-tech” gizmos such as the thermometer and hydrometer had yet to be invented.
-Most German breweries have nearly abandoned decoction mashing because of the availability of fully modified malts and the economic need to reduce labor and energy costs.
+Many German breweries have nearly abandoned decoction mashing because of the availability of fully modified malts and the economic need to reduce labor and energy costs.

 Other mash regimens include various combinations of the aforementioned mashing methods.
 As an example, I often mash in at a lower temp and step mash by direct firing of my kettle.
 Because I’m too lazy to stir constantly with a paddle, I built a motorized mixer to keep the mash moving so it doesn’t scorch on the bottom of the kettle.
 I can incorporate many rests during the mash, but usually use only two or three.
 Some of the temps I employ in mashing are 139o for a glucan rest, 144o for a maltose rest, and a saccharification rest at 155o.
 If I am trying to develop more dextrins in the wort, I might increase that rest to 158o to 162o.